Atomic-table/Voxel-walk/README.md

 that extra file is the texture .
-Bro walk or make ot a minecraft game its upon you
+Bro walk or make it a minecraft game its upon you